Eldorado Canyon State Park: Recreation

 The biggest draw to Eldorado Canyon State Park is rock climbing.
 Eldorado Canyon offers over 1000 technical rock climbing routes.
 The beauty of this canyon also engages the non-climber.
 Park visitors may hike or mountain bike over some of 11 mi of picturesque trails that vary from easy to difficult and reach out to adjoining public lands outside the park.
 Rattlesnake Gulch Trail leads to the Crags Hotel Site and Continental Divide Overlook.
 Visitors may also picnic by or fish in scenic South Boulder Creek.
 In the winter, Eldorado offers hiking and cross-country skiing and snowshoeing.

 Geography

 The park entrance lies immediately west of Eldorado Springs on State Highway 170.
-To the west of Eldorado State Park is the Roosevelt National Forest and Colorado's Front Range.
+To the west of Eldorado Canyon State Park are the Roosevelt National Forest and Colorado's Front Range.
 East of the site, there are the heavily populated areas of Boulder and Denver on the High Plains.

 Climate

 Snow and ice are common on roads and trails from mid-October through late April.
 In the summer months, snow is still possible but less common.
 Varying conditions throughout a given day can be expected throughout the year.
 Summer days can typically have beautiful sunny mornings and short sudden thunderstorms in the afternoon.